Founder-to-Scale Operating Infrastructure

 Why Me?

-Delivered $680,000 in annual savings through an infrastructure migration, nine months ahead of schedule
+- Delivered $680,000 in annual savings through an infrastructure migration that came in nine months ahead of schedule.

-25% year-over-year revenue growth through product and operational improvements
+- Contributed to 25% year-over-year revenue growth through product and operational improvements that addressed the root causes of underperformance, not the symptoms.

-64% reduction in operational and support burden by eliminating manual workflows and the systemic confusion underneath them
+- Reduced operational and support burden by 64% by eliminating the manual workflows AND the systemic confusion generating them in the first place.

 What Leaders Have Said